-Almost a year ago, I was thrilled to recently receive a commission to illustrate native bees.
+Almost a year ago, I was thrilled to receive a commission to illustrate native bees.
 I did a series of them, compiled into two illustrations that are be featured on a “Bee Germs” citizen science lesson developed by the Your Wild Life/Students Discover project.

-Drawing these insects took my back to my science illustration roots.
+Drawing these insects took me back to my science illustration roots.
 As I’ve mentioned in previous posts, I started my career drawing aquatic macroinvertebrates (caddisflies, mayflies, etc.).
 And, when I’m sketching, I spend a lot of time looking at moths.